SuperFlyTV/sofie-automation-aws-infinidash/README.md

 In the hunt for the singlest source of truth, do we sacrifice scalability?
 What is the tradeoff of monotruth if it won't scale to meet real-world demands – and why do we have to choose in the first place?

 We believe that the premise needs to be flipped.
 Instead of focusing on a single point of truth, let's start embracing multiple points of single truths.
 The difference is subtle but crucial.
 In a traditional monotruth paradigm you can only scale within the set keeping your state.
 Enabled by InfiniDash's messaging component and reactiveness, we can now grow flops (aka.
 "Flop-farming") of truth in a well-stated manner.
 Plugging into InfiniDash ReactiStash, we can stack these vertically, for theoretically near-limitless growth.

+**Note:** Further investigation is needed before concluding on cost/benefit of scaling all state-handling in AWS.
+Pending ongoing tests done through the OpenDash initiative to conclude if there's viable open source alternatives coming in near future.

 ## Configurations